mzmine/mzmine_documentation/docs/visualization_modules/processed_additional/processed_additional.md

 ### **Detailed functionality**

-This module allows to create 2 and 3 dimensional Kendrick mass plots.
-All possible feature characteristics can be plotted in a third dimension.
+This module allows to create 4 dimensional Kendrick mass plots.
+All possible feature characteristics can be plotted as color scale or bubble size.

 #### **Charge dependent Kendrick mass plots**